Business Management

 Learning Outcomes:

-Upon completing this course, students are able to critically reflect the findings from market research projects from different perspectives and derive management implications.
+Upon completing this course, alumni are able to critically reflect the findings from market research projects from different perspectives and derive management implications.
 Thus, they have developed their willingness and ability to change as well as their assessment skills.
-Moreover, students have acquired (agile) project management skills.
+Moreover, alumni have acquired (agile) project management skills.

 Superior module: